-From Paula’s Home Cooking to Top Chef, Paula Deen has been a fixture on the Food Network for over a decade.
+From Paula’s Home Cooking to Top Chef, Paula Deen was a fixture on the Food Network for more than a decade.
 She has also written several books on Southern cooking, as well as a memoir, and has started her own magazine, Cooking with Paula Deen.

-Born in Albany, Georgia, Paula Deen went to Albany High School and married her first husband after graduating in 1965.
+Born on January 19, 1947, in Albany, Georgia, Paula Deen went to Albany High School and married her first husband after graduating in 1965.
 Her parents both died by the time she was 23, a loss that led Deen into panic attacks and chronic agoraphobia.
 She retreated into her cooking, eventually starting a home-based catering business, The Bag Lady, with her two sons serving as deliverymen.

 The Bad Lady was a hit, and its popularity forced Deen to expand beyond the confines of her kitchen.
 In January 1996, she opened her own restaurant, The Lady and Sons, in downtown Savannah, which she ran with her two sons.
-By 1999, USA Today had awarded The Lady and Sons with the "International Meal of the Year" title.
-The restaurant, like Deen's catering company, was also wildly popular, and her first cookbook, The Lady and Sons Savannah Country Cookbook, soon followed.
-The book gave readers a chance to try Paula's recipes at home, and in turn led to her first TV appearance, on the QVC shopping channel.
+By 1999, USA Today had awarded The Lady and Sons its "International Meal of the Year" title.
+The restaurant, like Deen's catering company, was also wildly popular, and her first cookbook, The Lady and Sons Savannah Country Cookbook, soon followed; the book gave readers a chance to try Paula's recipes at home and, in turn, led to her first TV appearance, on the QVC shopping channel.